simonSlamka/does-she-like-you/README.md

 ## does-she-like-you
-A Python sentiment analysis algorithm designed to analyze your crush's messages and decide whether she likes you or not.
+A Python program utilizing the Vader sentiment analysis lexicon using NLTK, designed to analyze your crush's messages and decide whether she likes you or not.

 ### Disclaimer: The output given by this program is not definitive!
 **What you will see here is not, by any way, precise.
 It's trained on certain data